awsdocs/aws-doc-sdk-examples/javascript/example_code/eventbridge/README.md

 # Amazon EventBridge JavaScript SDK v2 code examples
 ## Purpose
-The code examples in this directory demonstrate how to work with the Amazon EventBridge using the AWS SDK for JavaScript v2.
+The code examples in this directory demonstrate how to work with Amazon EventBridge using the AWS SDK for JavaScript v2.

 Amazon EventBridge (formerly Amazon CloudWatch Events) is a serverless event bus service that you